rjuju/rjuju.github.io/_posts/blog/2015-07-02-how-about-hypothetical-indexes.markdown

   * **hypopg\_reset()**: remove all hypothetical indexes

-If some hypothetical indexes exists for some relations used in an EXPLAIN (without ANALYZE) statement, they will automatically added to the list of real indexes.
+If some hypothetical indexes exists for some relations used in an EXPLAIN (without ANALYZE) statement, they will automatically be added to the list of real indexes.
 PostgreSQL will then choose to use them or not.

 ### Usage